 - The S1 subunit activates Toll-like receptor 4 (TLR4) signaling to induce pro-inflammatory responses.
 It happens with the spike protein in COVID-19 [10] and the S1 subunits.[12]

-- The spike protein triggers cell signaling events that promote pulmonary vascular remodeling and pulmonary arterial hypertension (PAH), and other cardiovascular complications [13]
+- The spike protein triggers cell signaling events that promote pulmonary vascular remodeling pulmonary arterial hypertension (PAH), and other cardiovascular complications [13]

 - The spike S1 initiates inflammatory responses from tumor-necrosis factor-alpha (TNF-α) and interleukin-6 (IL-6) to initiate a cytokine storm syndrome in the lungs.
 [14].